-Either the trustee or the designated filer, as explained below, must file Form 706-QDT for any year in which the QDOT has a taxable event or makes a distribution "on account of hardship."
+Either the trustee or the designated filer, as explained below, must file Form 706-QDT for any year in which the QDOT has a taxable event (as defined below) or makes a distribution "on account of hardship."

+Trustee

-Trustee.-If the surviving spouse is the beneficiary of only one QDOT, the trustee of that QDOT is liable for filing Form 706-QDT and paying the tax.
-The trustee must also file Form 706-QDT if the surviving spouse is the beneficiary of more than one QDOT, but the decedent's executor did not elect on the Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return, or Form 706-NA, United States Estate (and Generation-Skipping Transfer) Tax Return, estate of nonresident not a citizen of the United States, filed for the estate of the decedent to have a designated filer file the return.
+If the surviving spouse is the beneficiary of only one QDOT, the trustee of that QDOT is liable for filing Form 706-QDT and paying the tax.

+The trustee must also file Form 706-QDT if the surviving spouse is the beneficiary of more than one QDOT, unless the decedent's executor designated one U.S. trustee as the designated filer.

 If there is more than one trustee for any single trust, each trustee is liable for filing the return and paying the tax.

-If there is a designated filer, the trustee must still complete a separate Schedule B of Form 706-QDT for each trust for which he or she is the trustee and provide the completed Schedule B to the designated filer.
+If there is a designated filer, the trustee must still complete a separate Schedule B of Form 706-QDT for each trust for which he or she is the trustee and provide the completed Schedule B to the designated filer at least 60 days before the due date for filing Form 706-QDT.

+Designated filer

-Designated filer.-If the surviving spouse is the beneficiary of more than one QDOT from a single decedent and that decedent's executor has so elected, the designated filer selected by the executor is liable for filing the return and paying the tax.
-In this case, the trustee of each QDOT is responsible for completing Schedule B (Form 706-QDT) for his or her trust and giving it to the designated filer.
+If the surviving spouse is the beneficiary of more than one QDOT from a single decedent, and the decedent's executor has made such a designation, then the designated filer selected by the executor is liable for filing the return and paying the tax for all QDTs.
+This designation can be made on either the decedent's estate tax return or the first Form 706-QDT that is timely filed.

+In this case, the trustee of each QDOT is responsible for completing Schedule B of Form 706-QDT for his or her trust and giving it to the designated filer.